nogsantos/ipynbs/README.md

-# EDA - Exploratory Data Analysis for Poc matplot charts
+# EDA - Exploratory Data Analysis

+How to analyse data with python

 License MIT